Felix-Hz/green-squares/README.md

 ### Fact of Day 42
 In December 5 of 1492, Christopher Columbus becomes the first known European to set foot on the island of Hispaniola.

+### Fact of Day 43
+The number 42 is the number of kilometers in a marathon.